Optimality of a barrier strategy in a spectrally negative L\'evy model with a level-dependent intensity of bankruptcy: Scale functions

-In the rest of this paper, we make the following standing assumption: \begin{assumption} If the paths of $X$ are of bounded variation (BV), then the Lévy measure is assumed to be absolutely continuous with respect to Lebesgue measure. \end{assumption} As a consequence of this assumption, we have that the scale function $W_p$ is continuously differentiable on $(0,\infty)$, for any $p \geq 0$; see, e.g., \cite{kuznetsov-et-al_2012}.
+For the rest of this paper, we make the following standing assumption: \begin{assumption} If the paths of $X$ are of bounded variation (BV), then the Lévy measure is assumed to be absolutely continuous with respect to Lebesgue measure. \end{assumption} As a consequence of this assumption, we have that, for any $p \geq 0$, the scale function $W_p$ is continuously differentiable on $(0,\infty)$; see, e.g., \cite{kuznetsov-et-al_2012}. {For future use, let us recall that